 The first sign of sleep apnea is often teeth grinding (bruxism).
 Dentists on the lookout for signs of sleep apnea will search for worn tooth surfaces, which is a sign that a patient grinds his or her teeth.
 Grinding is just one oral health sign of sleep apnea.
 Other signs are a small jaw, a tongue with scalloped edges, or redness in the throat (caused by excessive snoring, which is another symptom of sleep apnea).

-At American Family Dentistry Mountain Grove (South Knoxville), we’re here to assist and support you in overcoming nicotine addiction.
+At American Family Dentistry - Mountain Grove, we’re here to assist and support you in overcoming nicotine addiction.
 We will discuss your goals, educate you on smoking cessation methods, and present the treatment options available to help you quit smoking for good.